soundpress/RulesOfNYC/docs/c35/index.rst

          (2) A candidate not named in a filed designating petition who anticipates filing an independent nominating petition for the general election must submit a candidate print statement on or before the "independent candidates" submission deadline set by the Board.

-         (3) Complete and final print statements for the general election Voter Guide must be submitted prior to the publication of the primary election Voter Guide.

    (ii) Candidate video statements.

-      (A) Candidate video statements must contain information regarding the candidate's platform and candidacy, and may contain such other information as the candidate may choose; provided, however, that the candidate may not:
+      (A) Candidate video statements must contain information regarding the candidate's platform and candidacy, and may contain such other information as the candidate may choose, except that the candidate may not:

          (1) refer to any opposing candidate by name;